run-llama/llama_index/README.md

 - The ability to feed "knowledge" to GPT-3 is restricted to this limited prompt size and model weights.
 - **Thought**: What if GPT-3 can have access to potentially a much larger database of knowledge without retraining/finetuning?

-#### Proposed Solution [WIP]
+#### Proposed Solution
-That's where the **GPT Tree Index** comes in (if we can resolve some kinks!).
-Instead of relying on world knowledge encoded in the model weights, the GPT Tree Index does the following:
+That's where the **GPT Index** data structures come in.
+Instead of relying on world knowledge encoded in the model weights, a GPT Index data structure does the following:
-- Uses a pre-trained GPT-3 model primarily for *reasoning*/*summarization* instead of prior knowledge
+- Uses a pre-trained GPT-3 model primarily for *reasoning*/*summarization* instead of prior knowledge.
-- Takes as input a large corpus of text data, uses GPT-3 to build a tree-structured index over it
+- Takes as input a large corpus of text data, uses GPT-3 to build a structured index over it
-- Also use GPT-3 to traverse the tree index that it created in order to answer a query
+- Also use GPT-3 to traverse the index that it created in order to answer a query

 The high-level design exercise of this project is to test the capability of GPT-3 as a general-purpose processor to organize and retrieve data.
 From our current understanding, related works have used GPT-3 to reason with external db sources (see below); this work links reasoning with knowledge building.